Having a drugs relapse

 How do I avoid relapsing?

-Dr Hill believes you need to ask yourself three questions.
+When it comes to relapse prevention, Dr Hill believes you need to ask yourself three questions.
 If you answer ‘yes’ to all three, you have a better chance of avoiding temptation:

 - Are you ready?
 Is this the right time for you to seek treatment and work on your problems?